 '''

 flags check/mask

+flags any

 '''

 The mask part tells PF to only inspect the specified flags and the check part specifies which flag(s) must be "on" in the header for a match to occur.
+Using the any keyword allows any combination of flags to be set in the header.